 An overcast day as the plane descends into Hong Kong.
 Forested islands, I expected more city.

 My first trip was in May this year and lasted about two weeks.
 I fit in a lot of exploration around Hong Kong: Two days of canyoneering, temples, a hike to Suicide Rock towering over the city (probably the best city view I’ve seen),

-It was definitely an interesting trip, but I missed out on the islands and setting up my tent somewhere far removed from the crowds of Kowloon.
+It was definitely an interesting trip, and while I fit in a lot it wasn’t quite long enough and I missed out on the islands, setting up my tent somewhere far removed from the crowds of Kowloon.

 So when my Visa for China needed to be renewed I decided to return to Hong Kong and stay for a week or two, that was about 5 weeks ago.

 In the last 5 weeks, I’ve explored the islands and beaches, camped alone under the stars, nothing but the sounds of the waves lulling me to sleep.
 Countless hikes, explored more temples and learned much more about this city and its history, including the bizarrely unique dragon holes (Read more about it here)

 Over the past ten days I’ve slowed down (for at least a few days at a time) and started writing about Hong Kong and now I’ve realized what a monumental task it is, but I have to start somewhere:

 What I thought was just a busy city has revealed itself to me as so much more than that.
 On one side it’s a crowded condensed city, but if you’eve got some time and a little patience to look further you will see a unique blend of East and West.
 You will find unique temples, culture and some beautiful and tranquil places, so close yet so far removed from the chaos of the city.
 Hong Kong as I see it is a case in which the usually harsh hand of colonialism has created a sanctuary of culture and protection of the great outdoors, a place I have fallen in love with